mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

     If there are no clusters available to you, you will have to create one or get access to an existing one before you can continue.
 You will be taken to the Cluster Manager page.
 See [Cluster and Namespace Management](#cluster-namespace), above, for information on the three ways you can get a cluster, then start this section again.

+{{% todo %}}What is the UUID in the ATM?
+Need to check this whole section, table, and images{{% /todo %}}

 2. A **UUID** will be generated for you.
 This will be used when creating your environment to ensure that all the environment names in your namespace are unique.

     {{% alert color="info" %}}You can change the UUID if you wish, but do not reuse one which has already been used in this namespace, even if the environment it was used for has been deleted.{{% /alert %}}

-3. Enter **Environment Name**, the name for the environment.
+3. Enter **环境名称**, the name for the environment.
 The environment name can only contain lowercase (latin) letters, numbers and dashes and must start and end with an alphanumeric character.
 You can have several environments for your app, for example test, acceptance, and production.

 4. Use the drop-down **Select Namespace** to select an existing namespace.
 You will see all namespaces of which you are a member.

-5. Select the **Purpose**.
+5. Select the **目的**.

-    1. For development of the app, for example acceptance testing, choose **Development**.
+    1. For development of the app, for example acceptance testing, choose **开发环境**.

     2. For production deployment, select **Production**.
 If you select **Production**, then you will be asked for the **Subscription Secret** which you received when you purchased Tencent resources.